bamadesigner/bamadesigner-gatsby/src/content/home.md

 Previously, Rachel was a Senior Software Engineer for [Disney Consumer Products and Interactive Media](http://www.disneyinteractive.com/) and helped build a variety of Disney websites on various platforms, including [shopdisney.com](https://www.shopdisney.com/).

-She has worked over twelve years in higher education and is the Director of [WPCampus](https://wpcampus.org/), a community and [conferences](https://wpcampus.org/conferences/ "Learn more about WPCampus conferences") focused on using WordPress in the world of Higher Education.
+She has worked over twelve years in Higher Education and is the Director of [WPCampus](https://wpcampus.org/), a community and [conferences](https://wpcampus.org/conferences/ "Learn more about WPCampus conferences") focused on using WordPress in the world of Higher Education.

 Rachel created (and moderates) a [Gatsby Groups.io forum](/gatsby/) where web developers discuss, share, support each other, and learn all things Gatsby.
 You are welcome to join.